rogeruiz/srht-writing/content/en/experience/ai.md

 As a consultant for Alexander Interactive, now known by a different name of Cake & Arrow, I worked on a few projects which were under very strict and tight deadlines.
-The main work was organizing and refactoring some of the more complicated code that was left behind by a front-end engineer who unexpected left the company.
+The main work was organizing and refactoring some of the more complicated code that was left behind by a front-end engineer who unexpectedly left the company.

 My skills were specifically requested in order for the agency to fulfill their